mshagirov/pythonlab/_01-introduction/00-introduction.md

 permalink: /introduction/00
 ---

-Python is a general-purpose programming language designed for readability and efficient workflows.
+Python is a general-purpose programming language designed for readability, flexibility, and fast development.
 Its wide range of applications, robust community support, and simplicity make it popular among both beginners and experienced programmers.